alwintsui/scutthesis/README.md

 13. open texstudio, open the latex file, compile with xelatex

 Q.A:
+1. Q: how to use these latex

+   A: whoa, slow down, I also just using these, so the tutorial I put on https://github.com/alzami1986/scutthesis/blob/master/how_to_use_latex.md (ps: I will update frequently.
+If you can chinese language, just open the scutthesis.tex, the laoshi already gave detailed explanation)

-1. Q: which is better, TexLive of MikTek?
+2. Q: which is better, TexLive of MikTek?

    A: I like Miktek, but if you installed TexLive, it can become as subtitute. (now I am stick with TexLive)

-2. Q: can I install MikTek together with TexLIve?
+3. Q: can I install MikTek together with TexLIve?

    A: I don't know, please find the answer using google search.
       (personally, I failed install those two in same system, so in windows I used TexLive, in Linux I used Miktek)

-3. Q: How to use these latex in Linux?
+4. Q: How to use these latex in Linux?

    A: just follow how to install TexLive. should be fine. (like I said, I like Miktek, so I put Miktek in my linux)